Feed aggregator

 • Maintainership

-• Number of open issues: 77 open issues, 3 of which are bugs against the 3.x branch, though one is marked fixed now
+• Number of open issues: 9 open issues, 3 of which are bugs, though two are marked as fixed in the latest release

 • Usage stats: